smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnSDLClose/index.md

 !!!
 NOTE

-SDL unregisters applications if the transports are still availble after an `Ignition Off`.
+SDL unregisters applications if the transports are still available after an `Ignition Off`.

 SDL cleans up applications' persistent data if the HMI calls for a `Factory Reset` or `Master Reset` via [OnExitAllApplications](../onexitallapplications).